ajgarcia09/algorithmicThinking_exam2/src/PrimePalindrome.md

 866. Prime Palindrome
+Alt-H1
 ======

 ```
 Find the smallest prime palindrome greater than or equal to N.

 Recall that a number is prime if it's only divisors are 1 and itself,
-and it is greater than 1.
+and it is greater than 1. helel

 For example, 2,3,5,7,11 and 13 are primes.